You may wish to see an introduction to this section with a map of the area or some notes on Leprignano, a medieval town with an ancient history first.

 Museum of Lucus Feroniae: statues found at Sacello degli Augustali; (inset-above) 106 AD dedicatory inscription to Emperor Trajan "restitutor" (restorer) of the town; (inset-below) the site of Sacello degli Augustali at the northern end of the Forum

 Emperor Augustus and his wife Livia owned many estates along the right bank of the Tiber (e.g. Villa di Livia at Prima Porta) and we can assume that trusted freedmen ran these estates.
 Freedmen did not enjoy all the rights of Roman citizens, even though they could become very rich.
 In particular they could not enter the most prestigious priesthood colleges, e.g. that of the epulones.
 They could however become Augustales, members of the local college in charge of honouring the members of the imperial family.
-Halls where ceremonies havig this purpose were held have been found in many Roman towns, e.g. at Ostia.
+Halls where ceremonies havig this purpose were held have been found in many Roman towns, e.g. at Ostia and Herculaneum.
 The Augustales enjoyed a high social status and were assigned special seats in theatres and amphitheatres (see the tomb of an Augustalis at Pompeii).

 Museum of Lucus Feroniae: details of the statues found at Sacello degli Augustali: (left) Emperor Augustus; (centre) Marcus Vipsanius Agrippa; (right) Antonia Minor, wife of Drusus (see her assumed portrait known as Juno/Hera Ludovisi - it opens in another window); the image used as background for this page shows a head of Emperor Vespasian